matty997/self-driving-truck-trailer/README.md

    - Switching direction of movement

 After a path has been found this path is saved and sent to the trajectory optimization code.
-This algorithm optimizes the trajectory by making the path smooth, so it can be more easily followed by the controller, and by optimizing a cost function.
+This algorithm optimizes the trajectory by making the path smooth, so it can be more easily followed by the controller, this is done by optimizing a cost function.
+The trajectory animation is defined as a minimization problem, that also includes constraints on the states and control inputs of the system (this is to prevent jackknifing and abrupt changes in speed or steering).
+There are also constraints added to avoid collisions.

-The optimized path is sent back to the truck.
+The optimized path is sent back to be used in the controller to control the truck.
 The MPC controller will follow this path while making sure no jackkniffing occurs.
+This is again described as an optimization problem, with a cost function that includes the difference between the optimized path's states and the actual states.
+And also includes constraints on the states and control inputs.
+No collision constraints are considered for the MPC, as in reality the MPC should ideally not be deviating from the optimized path, which is already collision free.
+And adding the constraints would increase the computation time a lot.

+To generate the collision constraints in a way that can be used by the solver (IPOPT) we have used the method described in [Optimization-Based Collision Avoidance](https://arxiv.org/pdf/1711.03449.pdf).
+This method is known as optimization based collision avoidance (OBCA)

 ## FAQ